syncfusion-content/windowsforms-docs/WindowsForms/Spreadsheet/Sorting-and-Filtering.md

 ---
 layout: post
-title:  Sorting and Filtering in Spreadsheet | syncfusion
+title: Sorting And Filtering in Windows Forms Spreadsheet control | Syncfusion
-description: This section discusses how to use WinForms Spreadsheet with examples to perform sorting and filtering operations in Microsoft Excel.
+description: Learn about Sorting And Filtering support in Syncfusion Windows Forms Spreadsheet control and more details.
 platform: windowsforms
 control: Spreadsheet
 documentation: ug
 ---

-# Sorting and Filtering
+# Sorting And Filtering in Windows Forms Spreadsheet

 This section explains the features of sorting and filtering in the Spreadsheet.